LogtalkDotOrg/logtalk3/library/random/NOTES.md

 The `backend_random` object abstracts the native backend Prolog compiler random number generator for the basic `random/1`, `get_seed/1`, and `set_seed/1` predicates providing a portable implementation for the remaining predicates.
-This makes the object stateless, which can allow reliable use from multiple threads.
+This makes the object stateless, which allows reliable use from multiple threads.
 Consult the backend Prolog compiler documentation for details on its random number generator properties.
 Note that several of the supported backend Prolog systems, notably B-Prolog, CxProlog, ECLiPSe, JIProlog, and